YingLiu4203/old-dev-blog/_posts/2017-05-17-Vue-Route-and-Vuex.md

 For large project, use namespace when name actions, mutations or getters.

-Use `store.registerModule` method for dynamic module registration.
+Use `store.registerModule` and `store.unregisterModule` for dynamic module registration and unregistration.

 ### 4.4.
 Form Handling
 There two methods to bind to a store states.
 * Two-way Computed Property: use `v-model` and use `get()`, `set()` in a computed property.
 * Use `:value` and `@input` in binding.